Kendall test

 • he examiner may attempt to passively flex the knee to see whether it remains at 90′ of its own volition.

-• The examiner must be always palpate the muscle for check the tightness when doing to perform any contracture test.
+• The examiner must always palpate the muscle to check the tightness when performing any contracture test.

 • If there is no palpable tightness, the probable cause of restriction is tight joint structures like a capsule & the end feel will be different means muscle stretch versus capsular.